Cawston's Pride: 1971: three-year-old season

 On her three-year-old debut, Cawston's Pride was moved up in distance for the Ascot 1,000 Guineas Trial Stakes, the first Group race run in Britain or Ireland under the newly inaugurated Pattern race system.
 She won the race from the future Irish 1,000 Guineas winner Favoletta with Super Honey in third place.
 Cawston's Pride started 6/4 favourite for the 1000 Guineas over the Rowley Mile course at Newmarket Racecourse at the end of April.
 Her behaviour delayed the race as she refused to go to the start and eventually had to be led down by a Welsh cob pony ridden by Jimmy Lindley.
 In the race she started well and looked a likely winner, but she began to swish her tail and refused to go through with her run, finishing fifth of the ten runners behind Altesse Royale, who won from Super Honey.

 Cawston's Pride was then brought back to sprint distances for the King's Stand Stakes at Royal Ascot.
 Her temperament again came to the fore as she refused to start in the race won by Amber Rama.

 Assessment

-In the 1970 Free Handicap, a rating of the best two-year-olds to have raced in Britain, Cawston's Pride was the top-rated filly on 130 pounds: the leading colt were My Swallow (133), Mill Reef (132) and Brigadier Gerard (130).
+In the 1970 Free Handicap, a rating of the best two-year-olds to have raced in Britain, Cawston's Pride was the top-rated filly on 130 pounds, the same as Brigadier Gerard and just behind the leading colts Mill Reef (132) and My Swallow (133).
 Timeform rated her on 131, making her the best two-year-old filly and the best female racehorse of any age.
 In their book, A Century of Champions, based on the Timeform rating system, John Randall and Tony Morris rated Cawston's Pride the fourth-best British or Irish two-year-old filly of the 20th century, after Pretty Polly, Mumtaz Mahal and Sun Chariot.